 - through a drip or pump (intravenous infusion) – over anything from 30 minutes to a few days

-- through a small pump that you wear – over a week or more
+- through a small pump that you wear – over a few days or a week or more

-Chemotherapy that you have over weeks or months is called a continuous infusion.
+Chemotherapy that you have over a few days or more is called a continuous infusion.
 You might also hear it called protracted venous infusion (PVI) or ambulant infusion.

 Ambulant means walking.
 So ambulant infusion means you can walk around wearing the chemotherapy pump.